convertigo/c8oprj-lib-excel/readme.md

 To upload an Excel file and output an XML or JSON structure use the sequence [SheetGetRangeFile](#sheetgetrangefile)

+To export data to an Excel output file use the sequence [ExportDataToSheet](#ExportDataToSheet)

 # Table Of Content